www.cpcalive.com

 Only one character ' > ' before the output file name indicates to the Dos system that if the output file

 name already exists, this file will be recreate virgin before receiving datas. (the old one output file with the same name being delete without notice... warning).
 Two characters ' > > ' before the output file indicates to the Dos system that it must preserve the file and put new data to be followed.
-(There does not exist at time equivalent CpcAlive command from the Cpc BASIC interpreter)

 example: